-^{} If on-site energy generation requires the use of either the roof or open space, accommodations for these features may alter the 35% minimum green cover requirement.
+If on-site energy generation requires the use of either the roof or open space, accommodations for these features may alter the 35% minimum green cover requirement.

-- 2. Increase tree canopy coverage by planting trees on public and private land, along rights-of-way, within open space, and in existing neighborhoods. - Areas of surface parking lots on public and private properties should provide at least 50% tree canopy coverage of the parking lot area. - 3.
+- 2. Increase tree canopy coverage by planting trees on public and private land, along rights-of-way, within open space, and in existing neighborhoods. - Areas of surface parking lots on public and private properties should provide at least 50% tree canopy coverage of the parking lot area.
+If it can be demonstrated that 50% tree canopy cover cannot be achieved, the remaining coverage requirement can be met through the installation of solar canopies. - 3.
 Minimize impervious surface cover associated with heat islands, increased flooding from runoff, erosion, and poor water quality, whenever developing or redeveloping a site. - 4.
 Increase the use of bioswales and rain gardens, especially in the Piney Branch Special Protection area. - 5.
 Protect existing forests to provide carbon sequestration, heat island mitigation, air and water filtration, watershed protection, support of biological diversity, and proven physical and mental health benefits. - 6.
 Plant native vegetation, which is better adapted to local climate, wildlife, and native pollinators, in new developments. - 7.
-Include artificial shading features in paved and hardscaped areas where there is limited soil to support tree growth. - 8.
-Protect existing sensitive species, including in areas underlain by serpentine bedrock, which supports rare species.
+Include artificial shading features in paved and hardscaped areas where there is limited soil to support tree growth.
+Plant trees wherever possible to shade paved and hardscape areas.
+If tree planting is not possible, provide artificial shading features. - 8.
+Protect existing sensitive species, including in areas underlain by serpentine bedrock, which supports rare species. - 9.
+Use nature-based climate solutions, including soil improvement techniques, in landscaped features wherever possible.